Munawwar/SahteReact/README.md

 A client-side library to keep UI in sync.

-Uses nunjucks (or swig) template library and skatejs/dom-diff.
+Uses template libraries (like nunjucks, doT or swig) and dom diff.

 ### Why?